Any Major Dude Will Tell You: Lyrics and music

 Steely Dan FAQ author Anthony Robustelli describes "Any Major Dude Will Tell You" as one of Steely Dan's smoothest songs and an exemplar of the 1970s California sound."
 The lyrics attempt to comfort the singer's friend who is going through a difficult time.
 The editors of Goldmine describe the refrain as beginning "with encouraging lyrics from one friend to another in a time of need, 'Any major dude with half a heart surely will tell you my friend, any minor world that breaks apart falls together again.'"
-Steely Dan biographer Brian Sweet describes the theme as one of "madness and insecurity."
+Steely Dan biographer Brian Sweet describes this theme as one of "madness and insecurity."
 John Totten explains that the friend the singer is addressing has gone mad and is in distress for some undisclosed reason.
 AllMusic critic Stewart Mason feels that the song works particularly well because the "wise-ass" attitude taken by the singer "put sorrow in perspective without minimizing it."

 One of the lines in the song refers to a "squonk's tears."
 The musicians did not know what a squonk was, and during the recording would ask each other in order to try to find out without revealing their ignorance to Fagen and Becker.
 It turned out that a squonk is a mythical creature that when hunted could cry itself into a pool of tears when cornered.
 Totten believes that the singer is comparing himself to the squonk, and by doing so he humbles himself, giving the comforting message credibility and allowing him to express optimism that things will improve in the future with lines like "Any minor world that breaks apart falls together again".

 The instrumentation includes Fagen's keyboards as well as multiple acoustic guitar parts.
 Fagen sings the lead vocal.
 Denny Dias has a guitar solo that was written by Becker and Jeff Baxter.
 Part of Dias' repeating guitar line required vibrato, but since Dias does not use vibrato in his playing he handed the guitar to Baxter to play the last five notes where vibrato was needed.
 Mason describes the music as "simple and utterly lovely."